takuti/takuti.me/_content/en/note/resume-in-html.md

 lang: en
 title: Are You Still Writing a Resume in Word/LaTeX?
-keywords: [resume, html, latex, writing, web, pdf, website, customizability, tex, icons]
+keywords: [resume, html, latex, writing, web, pdf, website, customizability, tex, font]
-recommendations: [/note/why-job-title-matters/, /note/hugo-kramdown-and-katex/, /note/javascript-save-svg-as-image/]
+recommendations: [/note/why-job-title-matters/, /note/hugo-kramdown-and-katex/, /note/new-year-resolution-2017/]
 ---

 Over the past few years, I have been using LaTeX for writing a resume.